Homogenization and Phase Separation with Fixed Wells -- The Supercritical Case: Liminf Inequality

-Therefore, for all $\eta>0$, we have that
+Therefore, for all $\eta>0$ we have that

-We specifically note that up to this point, we have not used the convergence of $u_n$ in any way.
-Now we do so, thanks to classical results on the Modica-Mortola functional (see \cite[Theorem 3.4]{FonsecaTartar}), we get that
+We specifically note that up to this point, we have not used the convergence of $\{u_n\}_n$ in any way.
+Now we do so, and by virtue of "classical" results on the Modica-Mortola functional (see \cite[Theorem 3.4]{FonsecaTartar}), we get that

 where